 An immersion blender is a hand-held blender that looks a lot like a wand.
-It has a long drive shaft that can be submerged in liquids.
-Best know for pureeing soups, immersion blenders can be used to make dressings, salsas, whipped cream, and more.
-Immersion blenders are popular with cooks because they allow you to blend things, without having to transfer them to another appliance or container, which saves you time and leaves you with fewer dishes to wash.
+It has a long driveshaft that can be submerged in liquids.
+Best known for pureeing soups, immersion blenders can be used to make dressings, salsas, whipped cream, and more.
+These gadgets are popular with cooks because they allow you to blend things, without having to transfer them to another appliance or container.
+This saves time and results in fewer dishes to wash.
 If you don't have an immersion blender, don't worry.
 There are other appliances and techniques that you can use to achieve the same result.
 See below for suggested substitutes for a variety of popular recipes that call for an immersion blender.

 Smoothies made from fruit, vegetables, yogurt, nuts, and other wholesome ingredients are becoming increasingly popular.
 Some immersion blenders come with close-fitting containers that make whipping up a smoothie a relatively easy task, but you can use a blender to get the same results.

-As kitchen appliances go, immersion blenders are relatively inexpensive, typically costing between $30-$60.
+As kitchen appliances go, immersion blenders are relatively inexpensive, typically costing between $30-60.
 So, if you prepare a lot of recipes that call for an immersion blender, it may be well worth purchasing one.
-But as you can see from this article, they're far from essential.
+Unlike big stand mixers or blenders, immersion blenders don't take up a lot of room and can be easily stashed in a kitchen drawer or cabinet.
 If you only find yourself needing one a couple times a year, just use the above substitutions to get your meal on the table, and enjoy the extra cabinet space.